-The second letter S or D again denotes equal group means or not.
-When the group means $\mu_k$ are unequal (labeled D), we set $\mu_0=0$, $\mu_1$ the identity function used previously, and $\mu_2 = \sum_{j=192}^{201}\phi_{j0}$.
-Function $\mu_2$ follows similar design of Delaigle and Hall (2012a \cite{DH2012}), where the group mean only has nonzero weights on the last $3$ of $40$ eigenfunctions.
-We here assign the nonzero weights to the last $10$ of $201$ basis.
+The second letter S or D again denotes equal group means or not, respectively.
+When the group means $\mu_k$ are unequal (labeled D), we set $\mu_0=0$, $\mu_1$ is the identity function used previously, and $\mu_2 = \sum_{j=192}^{201}\phi_{j0}$.
+The function $\mu_2$ follows a similar design to that of \cite{DH2012}, where the group mean only has nonzero weights on the last three of $40$ eigenfunctions.
+We assign the nonzero weights to the last $10$ of the $201$ bases.

-Similarly, S or D in the third position represents same or different group eigenvalues.
-When group eigenvalues are equal, $\lambda_{jk}=10/j^2$ for all $k$; otherwise $\lambda_{jk}=10/j^2, 10/j^3, 10/j$ respectively for $k=0, 1, 2$, $j\ge 1$.
-And the last letter inherits the design from Factor 4 of Section \ref{design} to describe the standardized score distribution patterns: similar to the binary case, N and T stands for the Gaussian and skewed distributions for all three levels, while for V we define scores $\epsilon_{ijk}$ to follow either standard Gaussian, centered Exponential with rate $1$, or the skewed distribution in T for $k=0, 1, 2$.
+Similarly, S or D in the third position represents the same or different group eigenvalues, respectively.
+When the group eigenvalues are equal, $\lambda_{jk}=10/j^2$ for all $k$; otherwise, $\lambda_{jk}=10/j^2, 10/j^3, 10/j$, respectively, for $k=0, 1, 2$, for $j\ge 1$.
+Finally, the last letter inherits the design from Factor 4 of Section \ref{design} to describe the standardized score distribution patterns: similarly to the binary case, N and T denote the Gaussian and skewed distributions, respectively, for all three levels, while for V, we define the scores $\epsilon_{ijk}$ to follow a standard Gaussian, centered exponential with rate one, or skewed distribution in T, for $k=0, 1, 2$ respectively.